 From prosecco-fuelled picnics in the park to rooftop bars that buzz with honey-making bee hives, immersive cinema screenings and urban lidos, London serves up summer in style.
 Here’s our guide to celebrating the city when the sun shines…

 Nothing signals the arrival of summer like the opening of Frank’s Café, a pop-up in a former multi-storey car park that returns to Peckham each year.
-Your view here is of south-east London’s tower blocks, stretching as far as the Shard and the London Eye – especially atmospheric at sunset, when Ray-Ban-adorned crowds gather to sink negronis.
+Your view here is of south-east London’s tower blocks, stretching as far as the Shard and the London Eye – especially atmospheric at sunset, when Ray-Ban-wearing crowds gather to sink negronis.

 Over in east London, you’ll find more vertiginous views at Skylight on the top of Wapping’s Tobacco Dock – a revived warehouse, that now hosts regular food and drink events, including the London Craft Beer Festival (9-11 August) and Meatopia (30 August-1 September).

-Nearby is Netil 360, a popular hangout on the edge of London Fields, with food by Hackney Pizza and a bar stocked by Truman’s Brewery and the East London Liquor Company.
+Nearby Netil 360 is a popular hangout on the edge of London Fields, with food by Hackney Pizza and a bar stocked by Truman’s Brewery and the East London Liquor Company.

 A good alternative for families is Beach East in Queen Elizabeth Olympic Park, where next to the Aquatic Centre, you can find a thousand tonnes of sand and a giant paddling pool, plus the requisite beach bar for grown-ups.